Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Red Clay Ciderworks became Charlotte’s first cidery when it opened in 2015.
 Now known for their distinctly dry ciders, they use fresh-pressed juice from North Carolina apples to make their naturally gluten-free ciders.
 Although you won’t find any flavors that are too crazy, you will find them all to be delicious.
-Make sure to try the Nor’ Easter, a semi-dry cider blended with pure cranberry juice, and the Hoppin Good Thyme – a dry hopped cider made with thyme and a few other secret ingredients.
+Make sure to try Nor Easter, a semi-dry cider blended with pure cranberry juice, and The South End – a semi-sweet, apple-forward cider.
 If you want to mix it up a little, the taproom at Red Clay also offers flights, as well as a variety of local draft beers, wines, kombuchas and sodas.

 Chances are, you may have seen Bold Rock Cider in a bar or grocery store before, but if you’re in the Mills River area of NC, you can visit the spot where it all began.
 Since they first opened in June 2012, Bold Rock has grown to become the nation’s largest independently owned cider company and has won over 100 awards for their brews.
 Their motto, “Real Apples, Real Craft, Real People” rings true as they begin with apples from the Blue Ridge Mountains of Virginia and North Carolina, and crush and craft them into ciders at their two Blue Ridge cideries.
 When you visit the Mills River Cidery, you can take a complimentary tour of the facility, do a hard cider tasting, buy a pint or a flight, and even check out some local beers.
 The Bold Rock Food Trailer also offers up some authentic southern barbecue with all the fixins.